geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

       This option has not been extensively tested, and is considered experimental.

-.. option:: false

-   Deactivates seasonally-evolving fixed dynamic heating (SEFDH) approximation.
-This is the default setting.

 read_dyn_heating
 ----------------

-.. option:: true

-   Activates reading previously-archived dynamical heating outputs from disk.

-.. option:: false
+.. describe:: false

    Dectivates reading previously-archived dynamical heating outputs from disk.
 This is the default setting.

+.. describe:: true

+   Activates reading previously-archived dynamical heating outputs from disk.

 co2_ppmv
 --------